h1 tags

 Tag Usage for Beginners

 We (SEOs, writers, and web designers/developers alike) always say that tag usages are similar to how an article’s title is structured.
-Because of this, it makes sense that Google would use them as signals or contextual clues towards your subject matter.
+Because of this, it makes sense that Google would use them as signals or contextual clues towards your subject matter (at least to some degree).
 They help search engines better understand what the content of the page, article, or piece is about.

 Technical SEOs then put their spin on this fact.
 The old-school way of “optimizing” HTML header tags and H1 tags for better search rankings was to do keyword research and then stuff those keywords many times on one piece of content.
 Google was aware of this tactic.
-What followed was the tactical portion of the SEO industry performing experiments on the value of H1 tags, most of which was convoluted and had inconclusive results.
+What followed was the tactical portion of the SEO industry performing experiments on the value of H1 tags.

 But does that make sense from a content marketing and digital marketing perspective?
 Aren’t there situations where a page might aggregate several topics (despite some technical SEOs’ recommendations), where a few H1 tags are apt?
 Thanks to HTML5 document standards finally being agreed upon, using multiple H1 tags on a single URL is now accepted as semantically correct – as long as they are used the right way and not as a spammy trick.
 Simply put, there are new H1 usage rules.